grxgoriolince/blogpurdue/exampleSite/content/blogs/blog8.md

 I regret to inform I have made no progress on Dracula.

-I am also contemplating a lot lately, as I only have a month left before I go back home; I am going to make the most out of it.
+I am in a comtemplative mood lately, as I only have a month left before I go back home; I am going to make the most out of it.

 "I feel like a time traveler: June, July, August.
 Summer dissolves in my mouth and I can't remember what it tasted like."
 Excerpted from Zoe Lianne's "Erasure".